scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 .. figure:: images_folder_tree.png

-   De facto standard in folder structure for image classification data. :label:`fig4`
+   De facto standard in folder structure for image classification data. :label:`imgdir`

 The de facto standard for labeled image data is putting images into one folder per class/category.
 But in this particular case, the raw data